BhavyaChawlaGit/End-to-End-RFM-Analytics-Dashboard-using-Python/README.md

 ## Dataset

 The dataset used for this analysis is `rfm_data.csv`, which includes the following columns:

 - `CustomerID`: Unique identifier for each customer
-- `OrderID`: Unique identifier for each order
 - `PurchaseDate`: Date of the purchase
 - `TransactionAmount`: Amount spent in the transaction
+- `ProductInformation`: Details about the purchased product
+- `OrderID`: Unique identifier for each order
+- `Location`: Location of the purchase

 ## Analysis and Visualizations